jakim54/swift-closures-reading-swift-intro-000/README.md

 }
 ```

-Lets now call on the `printMathResult` function like this:
+Let's now call on the `printMathResult` function like this:

 ```swift
 printMathResult(subtract, firstNumber: 50, secondNumber: 80)